beginner-corp/docs.begin.com/src/shared/docs/en/http-functions/api-reference.md

 You can think of HTTP Function as its own tiny app with a single responsibility: handling all business logic related to its corresponding HTTP route.

-HTTP Functions do not require dependencies, and feature a minimal but [powerful low-level API](#http-handler-api) that can be optionally extended (and further simplified) with our [runtime library (`@architect/functions`)](https://github.com/architect/functions).
+HTTP functions do not require dependencies, and feature a minimal but [powerful low-level API](#http-handler-api) that can be optionally extended (and further simplified) with our [runtime library (`@architect/functions`)](https://github.com/architect/functions).
 <!-- TODO: add link to Begin Arc Fns docs-->

-Within your project, each HTTP Function can contain and utilize an arbitrary quantity of modules, packages, shared code, and other files – so long as the total uncompressed size of that HTTP Function's folder is ≤5MB; this helps keep your HTTP Functions (and thus your app) super fast.
+Within your project, each HTTP Function can contain and utilize an arbitrary quantity of modules, packages, shared code, and other files – so long as the total uncompressed size of that HTTP Function's folder is ≤5MB; this helps keep your HTTP functions (and thus your app) super fast.

 ## HTTP handler API